 - A permissions dialog appears, then click Yes.

 - Follow the on-screen instructions to install the update.

-The Multi Touch trackpad supports different gestures depending on the operating system you use.
-Refer the chart given below in regard to learn about the differences.
+The Multi-Touch trackpad supports different gestures depending on the operating system you use.
+Refer the chart given below in regard to learning about the differences.